 It’s a recurrent theme within HR and management circles – micromanagement.
-But what is micromanagement exactly?
-And what are the foremost traits of a typical micromanager?
+What are the foremost traits of a typical micromanager?
+And what is a micro managing exactly?
 Find out in this article.

 But what is micromanagement?